wbpascal/Azuria/README.md

     PM> Install-Package Azuria

 ### Step 1.1 Using Pre-Release Packages (MyGet)
+All packages are available on MyGet and are automatically generated every time an automated build of the `master` branch succeeds.
-In order to use the pre-release packages available on MyGet you need to add one of the following nuget feed urls to your project:
+In order to use the pre-release packages available you need to add one of the following nuget feed urls to your project:

 **NuGet V3:**